Brain is a Prediction Machine

 There is a pretty curious hypothesis on how the brain works.
 According to it, the brain (at least a part of it) is a prediction machine, and Dopamine is a universal reinforcement learning reward for good predictions.

-Sometimes it's said that the brain is trying to predict the sources of the rewards and the actions that lead to rewards.
-But I more like the idea that the brain doesn't care much about what to predict.
-It simply predicts the next step in a sequence of input signals.
+It's often said that the brain is trying to predict the sources of the rewards and the actions that lead to rewards, which looks like an absolute truth at the high level of the reinforcement learning actor.

+However, I like the low-level idea representation suggesting that the brain doesn't care much about what to predict: it simply predicts the next step in a sequence of input signals.
 What's more important is that the brain doesn't make predictions from time to time, but permanently analyses sensory input as an infinite sequence, makes predictions, and adjusts itself.

 Predictions are made at various levels of processing, from low-level sensory features to high-level concepts.